-Any fiduciary of a governmental plan, church plan or foreign plan subject to Similar Law, may wish to consult with its counsel as to whether such Similar Law includes any prohibited transaction rules and, if so, the applicability of such rules to the investment.
-Each purchaser and each transferee using assets of any such plan subject to Similar Law to acquire a Note (other than the Class 2B-1 Notes or RCR Notes for which Class 2B-1 Notes may be exchanged, which plans subject to Similar Law may not acquire) shall be deemed to have represented that the acquisition, continued holding and disposition of such Note will not violate any applicable Similar Law.
-Each purchaser or transferee of a Class 2B-1 Note (or an RCR Note for which Class 2B-1 Notes may be exchanged) will represent or be deemed to have represented that it is not a plan subject to Similar Law or using the assets of a plan subject to Similar Law.
+Any fiduciary of a governmental plan, church plan or foreign plan subject to Similar Law, may wish to consult with its counsel as whether such Similar Law includes any prohibited transaction rules and, if so, the applicability of such rules to the investment.
+Each purchaser and each transferee using assets of any such plan subject to Similar Law to acquire a Note (other than the Class 1B-1 and Class 1B-2 Notes or RCR Notes for which Class 1B-1 and Class 1B-2 Notes may be exchanged, which plans subject to Similar Law may not acquire) shall be deemed to have represented that the acquisition, continued holding and disposition of such Note will not violate any applicable Similar Law.
+Each purchaser or transferee of a Class 1B-1 Note or Class 1B-2 Note (or an RCR Note for which Class 1B-1 and Class 1B-2 Notes may be exchanged) will represent or be deemed to have represented that it is not a plan subject to Similar Law or using the assets of a plan subject to Similar Law.